IsaacVerm/dancing-cat-spotify/README.md

 It's best to keep the two separate.
 If this is not the case every x seconds the servo just stops working because the raspberry pi is busy fetching the updated bpm.

 The issue is solved by running a program [in the background](https://raspberrypi.stackexchange.com/questions/45933/running-multiple-programs-at-once).
+Variables are shared between the `update-bpm` and `turn-servo` scripts by writing to the `bpm.txt` file.
+The complete process of opening the file, writing the bpm and closing the file again takes about 4 ms so nothing to worry about.

 # to document